Gad Barzilai

-He was a professor of political science and law at Tel Aviv University where he served (1996-2004) as its co-founder and co-director of the Law, Society and Politics Graduate Program.
+Barzilai was a professor of political science and law at Tel Aviv University where he co-founded and served (1996–2004) as co-director of the Law, Society and Politics Graduate Program.

 Biography

-Barzilai was born on January 11, 1958, in Tel Aviv to parents who had survived the Holocaust.
-He studied History, Judaism and Political Science at Bar-Ilan University, Law at Tel Aviv University, and in 1987 he received his PhD from the Hebrew University in Jerusalem which awarded him several prestigious prizes including Fulbright.
+Barzilai was born on 11 January 1958 in Tel Aviv to parents who had survived the Holocaust.
+He studied History, Judaism, and Political Science at Bar-Ilan University, Law at Tel Aviv University, and in 1987 he received his PhD from the Hebrew University in Jerusalem, which awarded him several prestigious prizes as well as a Fulbright grant.
 After completing his PhD and LLB [JD] he studied quantitative research methods at University of Michigan, Ann Arbor, and completed a post doctorate at Yale University.
-Later he continued to teach at Yale University before deciding to return to Israel.
+Later, he continued to teach at Yale University before deciding to return to Israel.

-He served as a professor at Tel Aviv University in the political science department and the law school.
-Barzilai was the first founding director (1999–2002) of the newly established international Dan David Prize, which is among the three large prize foundations in the world, bestowing international prizes and scholarships for academic and scientific international excellence.
-In 2004 he moved to University of Washington where he has been a professor in the Law, Societies, and Justice Program, Comparative Law and Society Studies Center, and in the Jackson School of International Studies.
-In 2012 he was elected and serves as the Dean of the Faculty of Law at University of Haifa.
+Barzilai served as a professor at Tel Aviv University in the political science department and the law school.
+Barzilai was the first founding director (1999–2002) of the newly-established international Dan David Prize, which is among the three large-prize foundations in the world, bestowing international prizes and scholarships for academic and scientific international excellence.
+In 2004, he moved to the University of Washington where he had been a professor in the Law, Societies, and Justice Program, Comparative Law and Society Studies Center, and in the Jackson School of International Studies.
+In 2012 he was elected and served as the dean of the Faculty of Law at University of Haifa.